 It can suck up to 10 liters of water per minute and hold up to 2 liters at a time.
 The Elephant does not drink through its trunk but uses it to bring the water into its mouth.

 Elephants use their trunk for social purposes, such as stroking, greeting, and comforting.
 For example, it is also used to communicate with sign language: an S formation means it wants to get acquainted.

 If they cross their trunks, they greet each other like a handshake.
 It is also used to bring food to the mouth and throw mud.

 New Research shows elephants can store up to 5.5 liters of water.
 Elephant trunks are known for their diverse capacity, weighing up to 140 kilograms.

+Georgia Institute of Technology in the United States conducted a new study to indicate more precisely how an elephant’s trunk works.
 The team analyzed how elephants use their trunks to move and manipulate air, water, food, and other objects.

 “An elephant eats about 200 pounds of food a day, but very little is known about how they use their trunks to pick up light food and water for 18 hours every day,” explains Andrew Schulz, one of the authors.